Coronavirus: does a plant-based diet protect against infection?

 Many are also wondering whether vaccinations are right to protect against infection and are they vegan?

 Is Vaccination vegan?

-In the media, often are discussions about Vaccinations.
-They should protect against dangerous pathogens and even should help to eradicate these pathogens.
+In the media, often discussions about Vaccinations.
+They should protect against dangerous pathogens and even help eradicate them.
 Do vaccinations make sense for vegans?
 Are vaccines vegan?

 Viruses for the production of vaccines only grow on animal and human cell cultures.
 There is no vaccine meeting the criteria for vegetarian or even vegan.
 For the flu vaccine cell cultures, incubate chicken eggs are used.
-But many other animal cells are also used to start new cell cultures, including Dog kidney cells, for example.
+But many other animal cells are also used to start new cell cultures, including Dog kidney cells.